 As an investor, you are always looking for a great deal, but how can you tell?
-Here are 5 signs of a great deal when buying Southern California and Ohio real estate.
+Here are 5 signs of a great deal when buying Ohio and California real estate.

 No Zoning Issues or Liens

 It is important that you research a potential investment for any zoning issues or liens on the property.
 If the property you are interested in doesn’t have the right zoning, you may not be able to use the property for your original plans.
 It is also very important that your intended property does not have any liens on it, for if you did purchase it, they would then become your responsibility to pay, and that would cut into your return on investment.

 If a property you are interested in does not have any serious structural issues, then it is probably worth submitting an offer, even more so if the price is right!
 Even if the property has a slightly outdated kitchen, you don’t have to replace it if it’s still functional or not destroyed.
 You don’t have to follow the TV hype of remodeling every kitchen and bathroom of every investment property you purchase.
 It is ok to remodel them as your budget allows, even if it takes years.
 You have to make sure the property is profitable first before investing any more money than absolutely necessary.

 Priced Near Assessed Value